lukeluluke/gorgias-pubsub/README.md

 ## Local development
 You can develop and test Pub/Sub service locally
-1. You need to have a project, you can refer to `Deployment ` for how to setup project
+1. You need to have a project, you can refer to `Deployment ` for how to set up project, if you don't have a Cloud Datastore enabled, you will need to enable it as well.

 2. Setup service account
     * If you want to create new service account